himanshu2454/Kunteksto/docs_source/source/start.rst

 Data Validation
 ===============

-Full validation is performed via XML for both the data model and data instances.
-Even if you chose to not persist the XML by setting **xml: False** in the kunteksto.conf file.
+Full validation occurs via XML for both the data model and data instances.
+Setting **xml: False** in the kunteksto.conf file does not prevent this validation; it only prevents persistence of the XML files.

+In the XML eco-system, a catalog file is required to reference a local copy of a schema used for validation.
-Also, an `XML catalog <https://en.wikipedia.org/wiki/XML_catalog>`_ is dynamically generated for each project and is written to the *kunteksto/catalogs* directory.
-The environment variable **XML_CATALOG_FILES** is set to be used by the `lxml <http://lxml.de/>`_ validator.
+A catalog file is dynamically generated for each project and is written to the *kunteksto/catalogs* directory.
+The environment variable **XML_CATALOG_FILES** is set by Kunteksto to be used by the `lxml <http://lxml.de/>`_ validator to find the generated *Data Model* schema.

+Read more about `XML catalogs here <https://en.wikipedia.org/wiki/XML_catalog>`_.

-Notice that the validation file *Demo_validation_log.csv* shows four valid records and one invalid record.
+Notice that the validation file *kunteksto/output/Demo/Demo_validation_log.csv* shows four data records marked as being valid and one data record marked as invalid.
 The invalid record is due to a 'NaN' entry in a numeric column.

 .. note::

     The S3Model eco-system has a much more sophisticated ability to handle missing and erroneous data.
     The details are available in the `S3Model documentation <https://datainsights.tech/S3Model/>`_.
 To use this expanded exceptional value tagging generally requires the model first approach whereas Kunteksto is an after-the-fact bridge.

-However, Kunteksto does perform a limited error detection and notification process based on the information available.
+However, Kunteksto does perform limited error detection and notification process based on the information available.
-Referencing the file name from the *Demo_validation_log* and then using your text editor or an XML editor, open that file from both the XML directory and the RDF directory.
+Referencing the data file name from the *kunteksto/output/Demo/Demo_validation_log.csv* file and then using your text editor or an XML editor, open that file from each of the XML directory, the RDF directory and the JSON directory.

 .. note::